gadāi gaurāṅga jaya jāhnavā-jīvana

 avasthita haye kṛṣṇa-nāma sadā kare

 “The jīvas of Kali-yuga should enter Kṛṣṇa’s family with sincerity and constantly chant kṛṣṇa-nāma.

 (Accepting those Things Favourable to the Holy Name and Rejecting those that are Unfavourable)

-“One should accept everything favorable for bhajana and reject everything that is unfavorable for bhajana.
+“One should accept everything favourable for bhajana and reject everything that is unfavourable for bhajana.

 nirantara hari-nāma karena smaraṇa